Myseo62/JobHunterPro/replit.md

 - ✅ Seeded database with sample Indian companies and job listings
 - ✅ All API endpoints now use persistent PostgreSQL storage
 - ✅ Fixed application branding from "Naukri.com" to "Career-Bazaar"
+- ✅ Complete UI redesign with modern purple-green gradient theme
+- ✅ Redesigned header with new logo and navigation using Inter font
+- ✅ Created bold hero section with "Find your career, not just a job" tagline
+- ✅ Enhanced search functionality with location and experience filters
+- ✅ Added modern card designs with hover effects and microinteractions
+- ✅ Implemented new color system with CSS custom properties

 The application uses a monorepo structure with shared types and schemas, enabling type safety across the full stack while maintaining clear separation between frontend and backend concerns.